ksko02/movie_recommender/README.md

 ## Solution
 A movie recommendation system written using keras.
 The recommendation model uses a collaborative filtering approach that incorporates embeddings of user and item data.

-Model Architecture:
+### Model Architecture:

-Embedding Layers
+1. Embedding Layers

-Flatten and Concatenate
+2. Flatten and Concatenate

-Dense Layers:
-* Dense(64, activation='relu'): The first dense layer with ReLU activation function.
-* Dropout(0.5): Dropout layer to prevent overfitting by randomly setting a fraction of input units to 0 at each update during training.
-* Dense(32, activation='relu', kernel_regularizer=l2(0.01)): Second dense layer with ReLU activation and L2 regularization on the kernel weights.
-* Dropout(0.5): Another dropout layer.
-* Dense(16, activation='relu', kernel_regularizer=l2(0.01)): Third dense layer with ReLU activation and L2 regularization.

-Output Layer: The output layer generates a single rating prediction for each user-item pair.
+3. Dense Layers (more in reports/final_report.pdf)

+4. Output Layer

 ## Running the solution